Amin-Abdikadir/quiz-automation/plan.md

 - Run `npm init` ✅
 - Install Playwright ✅
 - Initialise Git and make first commit ✅
-  _no issues here—everything installed and committed cleanly_
+  _no issues here everything installed and committed cleanly_

 ### ✅ Write the first bit of code
 - Launch a headless browser and open Huel homepage ✅